tacitdynamics/tacitdynamics.github.io/foldersync/help.md

 Some notes:

 * Filter value should match the local folder path when using path in filter.
-Filters will path will not be compare to remote folder path.
+Filters with path will not be compared to remote folder path.
 * All filters case-insensitive.
 * File extension filters can be for example "jpg" or "doc".
 Don't include leading period.
 * If filter value for the folder filters "contains", "equals", "startsWith" and "endsWith" contains a forward slash "/" then the filter is applied to the device path of the folder else only the folder name.